liuyunxh666/gamhub-game-directory/docs/faq.md

 ---

-## Does GameHub have criteria for listing game websites?
+## Does GamHub have criteria for listing game websites?

 Yes.
-To be listed on GameHub, a submission must be a legitimate gaming website intended for public access.
+To be listed on GamHub, a submission must be a legitimate gaming website intended for public access.

-GameHub does not accept:
+GamHub does not accept:
 - Political or politically motivated game content
 - Non-gaming or misleading websites